evmcnb/quartz/content/Full/Asthma in Children.md

 Low threshold to intubate a patient with life-threatening asthma.

+### Step down

 Discharge is considered when the patient is stable on four hourly inhalers.
+First 4 puffs 6 hourly, then 2 puffs.
+- Continue oral pred started in hospital for 3-5 days
+- Add on a regular ICS
+- Optimize home environment
+- Safety net around puffs and when to return